Law School Merit Scholarships

 Incoming First-Year Students

-All applicants offered admission to the Law School are automatically considered for merit scholarship awards as long as funds remain available; there is no separate scholarship application to submit.
-Scholarship awarding begins around February each year.
-If admitted applicants are awarded a scholarship, they will be contacted directly.
+All applicants offered admission to the Law School's first-year JD class are automatically considered for merit scholarship awards as long as funds remain available; there is no separate scholarship application to submit.
+Scholarship awarding begins typically in February each year.
+If an admitted applicant is awarded a scholarship, they will be contacted directly.
 Generally, a potential merit scholarship award is not decided at the time of an offer of admission but would be decided before the admitted student is required to pay a tuition deposit.
 Most Marquette law students, including those who receive scholarships, rely upon a combination of loan programs to finance their educations and to pay for living expenses while in Law School; consequently, timely submission of the FAFSA is crucial for entering law students.

 Marquette Law School does not offer "conditional scholarships" as that term is defined in Interpretation 509-3 of Standard 509 of the ABA Standards for Approval of Law Schools.
 More specifically, the retention of a scholarship awarded to a student who matriculates at Marquette Law School is not conditioned upon the student's maintaining a minimum grade point average or class standing, other than that ordinarily required to remain in good academic standing.
 A 2.000 cumulative grade point average is required to remain in good academic standing.